arasgungore/CMPE250-projects/ExcelFed/README.md

 # Project 2: ExcelFed

 ## Introduction

-Heraclitus once said “The only constant in life is change”.
+Heraclitus once said, “The only constant in life is change”.
 Heraclitus was a wise man, indeed, but he missed an exception: if you take CMPE 250, you solve a Discrete Event Simulation (DES) project!